mattparker/lamplighthelp/source/32-0-0_Reporting_CodeSets_Introduction.markdown

-# 32.0.0 The Reporting CodeSets Module - Introduction
+# 32.0.0 Reporting CodeSets Module

 > Reporting CodeSets allow you to "translate" your data, so that you can output it using code sets for partners for reporting purposes.